RedPitaya/Documentation/developerGuide/hardware/GEN2/hw_specs/hw_specs.rst

 Power Supply
 ===============

-All Red Pitaya Gen2 boards use the same power supply:
+All Red Pitaya Gen 2 boards use the same power supply:

 * 5 V, 3 A USB-C power supply.